-Pesticides cannot be manufactured, formulated, imported, exported, advertised, sold, distributed or used in Nigeria except they are registered by NAFDAC in accordance with the provisions of indicated regulations.
-No person issued a NAFDAC's certificate of registration is allowed to lend, hire, sell, transfer or otherwise dispose of the certificate of registration to any other person without the approval of the Agency.
+Pesticides cannot be manufactured, formulated, imported, exported, advertised, sold, distributed, or used in Nigeria if they are not registered by NAFDAC in accordance with the provisions of indicated regulations.
+No person issued a NAFDAC's certificate of registration can lend, hire, sell, transfer, or otherwise dispose of the certificate of registration to any other person without the approval of the Agency.